 This link will save you 15% (same as the one above).

-Google Flights makes it easy to see and compare emissions.
+Google Flights makes it easy to see and compare carbon emissions.
 (It’s about more than just direct flights vs. layovers: I’ve found as much as a 63% reduction from one airline to the next for the same route.)

 9. Stop buying throw-away plastic razors.